 - Provide dog food, water, and other care, such as walks.
-If you can’t provide care while at SCCA, ask family members, friends, or another caregiver to help.
-SCCA staff are unable to provide care for service dog.
+If you can’t provide care while at Fred Hutch, ask family members, friends or another caregiver to help.
+Fred Hutch staff are unable to provide care for service dogs.

 - Please clean up after your service dog.
-If you can’t clean up right away, ask family members, friends, or another caregiver to help.
-SCCA staff are unable to clean up after your service dog.
+If you can’t clean up right away, ask family members, friends or another caregiver to help.
+Fred Hutch staff are unable to clean up after your service dog.

 Other important items

 To help prevent patients who may be weak from falling, we ask service dog owners to: